Declarations¶

 system’s actions.
 Given an action A(indices)

-with output value o(x)
+with output value o(x) and condition c(x) over the input x,

 the following holds: